LTM: Scalable and Black-box Similarity-based Test Suite Minimization based on Language Models: Introduction

-In this paper, we propose \ourapproach~(\textbf{L}anguage model-based \textbf{T}est suite \textbf{M}inimization), a scalable, black-box similarity-based TSM approach that is based on pre-trained Large Language Models (LLMs) and vector-based similarity measures, making it the first application of LLMs in the context of TSM, to the best of our knowledge. \ourapproach~uses the source code of test cases (Java test methods), without requiring any preprocessing, as input to three alternative pre-trained language models: \textit{CodeBERT}~\cite{feng2020codebert}, \textit{GraphCodeBERT}~\cite{guo2020graphcodebert}, and \textit{UniXcoder}~\cite{guo2022unixcoder}, to extract test method embeddings.
-Considering that test suite diversity was reported to have a positive correlation with fault detection~\cite{hemmati2013achieving,hemmati2010reducing}, \ourapproach~employs two similarity measures: \textit{Cosine similarity} and \textit{Euclidean distance}, to calculate the similarity between the extracted embeddings.
-Using the calculated similarity scores, \ourapproach~employs a Genetic Algorithm (GA) to minimize test suites, which searches for the most optimal subset of a test suite, for a given testing budget.
+Language models pre-trained on programming languages convert test code into vector-based embeddings.
+This enables vector-based similarity measurement, which facilitates implementation optimizations and results in much higher computational efficiency than tree-based similarity measurement that relies on traversing AST trees.
+Moreover, these language models are pre-trained on large source code corpora with various code understanding and generation tasks, thus generating embeddings that capture informative syntactic and contextual details from test code.
+This suggests that such embeddings with vector-based similarity might be potentially more informative than tree-based similarity in guiding evolutionary search.
+Therefore, in this paper, we propose \ourapproach~(\textbf{L}anguage model-based \textbf{T}est suite \textbf{M}inimization), a scalable, black-box similarity-based TSM approach that is based on pre-trained Large Language Models (LLMs) and vector-based similarity measures, making it the first application of LLMs in the context of TSM, to the best of our knowledge. \ourapproach~uses the source code of test cases (Java test methods), without requiring any preprocessing, as input to five alternative pre-trained language models, namely \textit{CodeBERT}~\cite{feng2020codebert}, \textit{GraphCodeBERT}~\cite{guo2020graphcodebert},\textit{UniXcoder}~\cite{guo2022unixcoder}, StarEncoder~\cite{li2023starcoder}, and CodeLlama~\cite{roziere2023code}, in order to extract test method embeddings.
+Considering that test suite diversity was reported to have a positive correlation with fault detection~\cite{hemmati2013achieving,hemmati2010reducing,aghababaeyan2023deepgd}, \ourapproach~employs two similarity measures: \textit{Cosine similarity} and \textit{Euclidean distance}, to calculate the similarity between the extracted embeddings.
+Using the calculated similarity values, \ourapproach~employs a Genetic Algorithm (GA) to minimize test suites, which searches for the most optimal subset of a test suite, for a given testing budget.
 We evaluated \ourapproach~with the same dataset used to evaluate ATM (\textsc{Defects4J}), followed a similar experimental design, and used the same evaluation metrics of effectiveness and efficiency: Fault Detection Rate (\textit{FDR}) and Minimization Time (\textit{MT}), respectively.
 In addition, considering the potential variation in test case execution times, assessing minimized test suites based on their number of test cases only might not always be accurate~\cite{khan2018systematic}.
 Therefore, we extended our evaluation of minimized test suites using an additional metric: Time Saving Rate (\textit{TSR}).
-Then, we identified the best configuration of \ourapproach~by considering both effectiveness and efficiency, among all its alternatives, and compared it to the best two configurations of ATM.
+Moreover, we optimized GA by utilizing a more efficient data structure to accelerate fitness calculation and enhance memory usage, which led to a $190$-fold reduction in minimization time, without requiring any additional computation resources.
+Then, we identified the best configuration of \ourapproach~by considering both effectiveness and efficiency, among all its alternatives, and compared it to the two best ATM configurations.
+Finally, we expanded our experiments by running \ourapproach~on a much larger project that ATM could not handle, to further assess the scalability of our approach.